copperdogma/TwoSkulls/README.md

     - battery pack: ISSUE: shuts off after a couple of seconds of zero current draw, soln: take 100mA of power every <2 seconds to keep it active
-    - power board, providing power to both the ESP32 board and the servo: I think I only have one ** rebuild secondary perfboard with dupont connectors ** DAMMIT.. it WAS working 100% except playing the second audio killed the first audio so it never played.
+    - power board, providing power to both the ESP32 board and the servo: I think I only have one ** rebuild secondary perfboard with dupont connectors
-     Which was pretty good.
-But instead of saving it there I got it to keep tweaking it and now nothing plays again and I think it made a TON of changes:(

   SD CARD